Suspension

 Executive Directors and Directors, Educational Leadership can view all schools within their Network.
 Principals can only see their own school data.

-The data in these reports are consistent with the department’s Student Behaviour Policy and Procedures and the previous Student Discipline in Government Schools Policy and Suspension and Expulsion Procedures.
+The data in these reports are consistent with the department’s Student Behaviour policy 2024 and the Suspension and Expulsion Procedures.
+It also reflects the previous Student Behaviour policy between T4 2022 and 2023 and the previous Student Discipline in Government Schools Policy prior to T4 2022.

 Changes to the Suspension report